tomiiha/Football_Calculator/README.md

 ### Scraping Engine Optimizations:

 - [x] Increase the frequency of status indicators (for transparency, and speed analysis).
+- [ ] Data cleaning needs to be implemented in a larger-scale, to check conceded statistics.
 - [ ] Move data production into an SQL database, instead of files.
 - [ ] Improve on statistics parsing speeds.
 - [ ] Automate team list for calculating all teams at once for a season - currently all manual entry per-team.